Project Leader (Water Supply Strengthening Project)

 · Willingness to live and work in the project country and travel to project sites.

-· Fluency in Spanish in speaking and writing is required besides mastering working knowledge of English.
+· Fluency in Spanish is required, knowledge of English language is preferable.=

 Information Duty Station: Tegucigalpa, Honduras